 Colm undertook the MSc in Strategic Management (part-time) on the recommendation of his employer who is a former graduate of the programme.
-Colm graduated from the programme in January 2011 with a 1st class honours degree.
-He undertook his undergraduate studies in NUI Galway and graduated in 2005 with an honours degree (2.1) in Financial Mathematics and Economics.
+Colm graduated from the programme with a 1st class honours degree.
+He undertook his undergraduate studies in NUI Galway and graduated with an honours degree (2.1) in Financial Mathematics and Economics.

 Graduate, Tom Malone

 Tom, a qualified accountant (ACCA) is currently employed as an auditor with the Office of the Comptroller and Auditor Generals.
 He previously worked with An Post for ten years in the areas of finance, operations and customer services.
 His current role in the C&AG’s Reporting Directorate involves producing reports on examinations of state funded programmes and the operation of individual state bodies and organisations.

 Tom undertook the MSc in Strategic Management (part-time) with DIT because of the specific modules which could add value to his current role such as Analytical Tools and Project Management and also the option to specialise in a chosen area.

 Penny completed an undergraduate degree in Business and IT at TCD.
 She had maintained her career through in-house training but to compete for a major promotion she undertook the MSc in Strategic Management as a part-time student over two years, graduating with first class honours.
 She secured the promotion as Executive Director of a major national research centre.